kamathhrishi/kamathhrishi1.github.io/_posts/2021-05-02-Meta Learning MAML.md

 At meta-test , we train the algorithm on a new task and evaluate the test accuracy on the task.
 But , do not update the model parameters based on the error. </p>

-<p style="text-align:justify">Lets take an simple example of few shot learning.
+<p style="text-align:justify">Lets take an simple example of few shot learning and how MAML is applied.

-Simple Example

 In few shot learning we aim to learn a classifier given there are very few images per class , even when we have as little as 1 image.
-For the purpose we divide the dataset into meta
+For the purpose we divide the dataset into meta train ,meta test dataset with tasks held out for evaluating performance of meta learning algorithms.
+Few shot learning is commonly classified as N way K shot learning.
+That is N being the number of classes and K being number of instances of classes.
+The below is an example of 3 way 2 shot learning.
 </br>
 <img src="https://github.com/kamathhrishi/kamathhrishi.github.io/blob/master/_posts/Images/few_shot.png?raw=true">
 </br>